I'M Alert - Education and Hygiene Training

 Food handlers are required to have appropriate skills and knowledge to perform their food handling duties.
-The Hobart City Council encourages food handlers within the Hobart municipal area to undertake food education and hygiene training programs.
+The City of Hobart encourages food handlers within the Hobart municipal area to undertake food education and hygiene training programs.

-Hobart City Council and Environmental Health Australia recommend the free online training program I'M ALERT, that can be accessed using the link below.
+The City of Hobart and Environmental Health Australia recommend the free online training program I'M ALERT, that can be accessed using the link below.

 Contact the Environmental Health Unit on (03) 6238 2715 for further information.

-Here you will find things you need to know about operating a food premise, as well as the requirements for selling food at stalls, markets and fairs.
+The following information is provided to assist you in regards to operating a food premises, as well as information on the requirements for selling food at stalls, markets and fairs.

 Registration of a food business

-All businesses selling food must be registered with Council, or Council notified if the food being sold is not considered to be potentially hazardous food.
+All businesses selling food must be registered with the Council, or Council notified, if the food being sold is not considered to be potentially hazardous food.

-To register, follow the link to the Food Business Registration Form, print it, complete it and return it to Hobart City Council either in person or post it to Hobart City Council Centre, 16 Elizabeth Street, Hobart, or mail to GPO Box 503, Hobart, TAS, 7001.
+To register, follow the link to the Food Business Registration Form, print, complete and return to the City of Hobart either in person to the Council's Customer Service Centre, 16 Elizabeth Street, Hobart, or mail to GPO Box 503, Hobart, TAS, 7001.

 An Environmental Health Officer will undertake an inspection of the premises and then process the application.

 You must have received a Certificate of Registration of a Food Business before opening for business.
 Food business registration certificates include a number of conditions that must be complied with.
-Council may cancel your registration when non-compliances are found.
+The Council may cancel your registration if non-compliances are found.

 Registration fee structure